 This popular Chinese dish is soooo delicious!!!
-And my version is made with all skinny ingredients.
+My version is made with all skinny ingredients.
 First, I cut down on the oil, using canola and sesame oil.
 Next, I used brown rice instead of the typical white.
 In addition, I used cooked chicken breasts, egg whites and reduced-sodium soy sauce.
 This dish is quick to prepare if you get organized.
 First, you can cook the rice the day before and use cooked chicken from the market.
 Next, chop the ingredients and gather the rest.
 When you’re ready to start cooking, it’s all there to add to your wok or pan.
-This delectable chicken fried rice contains 281 calories, 7 grams of fat and 7 Weight Watchers POINTS PLUS.
+Each main course serving has 281 calories, 7 grams of fat and 7 Weight Watchers POINTS PLUS.
 P.F.
 Chang’s dish contains 383 calories, not bad, but over twice the fat, 16 grams and almost 3 times the sodium!
 I know you’ll love this and want to make it often.
 Don’t forget the chopsticks!

 Prep Time: 20 minutes